 Financial assets and liabilities are recognised in the statement of financial position when the Company becomes a party to the contractual provisions of the instrument.
-For regular purchases and sales of financial assets, the Company's policy is to recognise them at the settlement date.

 The Company derecognises a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred, or it neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control over the transferred asset.
-Any interest in such derecognised financial assets that is created or retained by the Company is recognised as a separate asset or liability.

-The Company derecognises a financial liability when its contractual obligations are discharged or cancelled, or expire.
+The Company derecognises a financial liability when its contractual obligations are discharged or cancelled, or expired.